About pCPA

 Health Canada reviews drugs for safety, efficacy and quality before authorizing them for sale in Canada.

-CADTH & INESSS
+Canada's Drug Agency & INESSS

 pCPA

-Public Drug Plans make a final decision to fund a drug once a negotiation has been successfully completed and enter into a product listing agreement with the drug manufacturer.
+Public drug plans make a final decision to fund a drug once a negotiation has been successfully completed and enter into a product listing agreement with the drug manufacturer.

-pCPA Team
+pCPA team

 The pCPA team works closely with the jurisdictions providing support in negotiations, administration, communications, standardization, analytics, process design, and policy related to brand and generic products.

-Leadership Team
+Leadership team

 Dominic Tan